 z.
 Misuse of Technology.
 Intentional or reckless interference with or disruption of University technology services or resources (e.g., computer disk storage, data, software, voice communications [local or long distance,] network), unauthorized use, misuse, abuse, alteration, disclosure or destruction of University technology services or resources, misuse, abuse, alteration of University supported or maintained systems which are used to conduct university business, improper access to University technology services/resources, or violation of intellectual property (e.g., copyright) rights or restrictions of others.

 aa.
 False Complaint.
 Intentionally filing a false complaint under this Code.

-cc.
+bb.
+Aiding or Abetting.
+Aiding or abetting any prohibited conduct described in section 10. cc.
 Disruptive Demonstration.
 Participating in, leading, or inciting a demonstration, riot, or activity that disrupts the normal operations of the University and/or infringes on the rights of other members of the University community.
-(Section 7. of the Code of Student Rights and Responsibilities outlines a student’s responsibilities as it relates to demonstrations)
+(Section 7. of the Code of Student Rights and Responsibilities outlines a student’s responsibilities as it relates to demonstrations).

 dd.
 Voyeurism.
 Viewing or spying on a person engaged in intimate behaviors without that person’s knowledge or consent, or the transmitting, recording, or photographing the image or voice of another person without that person’s knowledge or consent, while in an environment that is considered private or where there is an expectation of privacy, such as a residence or bathroom.